 Welcome to the homepage for The Library, a Discord-based chatroom for fiction writers.
 Discord is a free and easy-to-use chat application for the web, desktop, and mobile devices.

 You may have heard the phrase “show don’t tell.”
-It’s a subject that permeates all aspects of writing, and it is very important to understand.
+It’s a subject that permeates nearly all aspects of writing, and it is important to understand so that you can clearly communicate with the reader while also crafting an entertaining, emotional, and thought-provoking story.

 What’s the difference?